The Second Intermediate Period

 We must begin by challenging one of the deepest held beliefs of archaeologists, that is our disbelief in the great man theory.
 History tends to revolve around ‘great men’, and the great changes are seen as being driven by great men – Augustus, Joan of Arc, Queen Elizabeth, Napoleon, or Winston Churchill.
 Archaeologists however do not believe in great men.
 We look at the underlying causes which bring about changes regardless of individuals.
 Yet the ‘intermediate periods’ challenge these beliefs, for in both cases it seems that it was the weakness of the rulers – not great men but weak men who were followed by the collapse of centralised power.
 In the first intermediate period, it was basically the rule of a single man Pepi I who ruled for 60 years, and who ruled weakly, allowing local rulers, the nomarchs to take over power.
 In the second intermediate period, the reverse happened, and the strong rulers of the 12th dynasty were followed by a series of weak rulers in the 13th dynasty who were followed by a collapse in the 14th to 16th dynasties which become simply a mass of names of which Egyptologists try to make sense, and determine how far they were Hyksos rulers in the north, or Theban rulers in the south.
 Was it the weakness of the rulers that led to the collapse?
 Or had the glue that held the Egyptian state together become so weak that ruling was impossible?
 Do historians or archaeologists win?
 Shall we call it a draw?

 The other main feature of the Second Intermediate Period is the great question that concerns us in the 21st century A.D: immigration.
 The story of the second intermediate period is dominated by the advent of Asiatic rulers in the North, the Hyksos or Shepherd Kings, who established a capital in Avaris, a city that is now becoming very well explored.
-And there was trouble too in the south, where Nubia, which had been a part of the Egyptian Empire, breaks away and is once again dominated by the natives.
+And there was trouble too in the south, where Nubia, which had been a part of the Egyptian Empire, breaks away and is once again dominated by the home-grown rulers.
 The second intermediate period has much that deserves our study.

 Archaeologically, the story of the Hyksos depends very much on the exploration of their capital city, Avaris near the modern town of Tell el-Dab’a.
 Here, extensive excavations were carried out from 1966 – 2009 by the by the charismatic Austrian excavator Manfried Bietak, and since by his successors.
 Avaris lies in the north, in the delta of the river Nile which has split into a number of different streams, and Avaris is in the eastern most branch, the Pelusiac branch.
 Its position was unknown until the 1950s when the Austrian Archaeological Institute, under its director Manfred Bietak located its position 50 kilometres downstream from the sea, but in an ideal position on the way from the cities of the Near East to Egypt.
 The whole area was swampy, but there were a number of ‘turtleback’ mounds on which a settlement could flourish.